ESCOMP/mizuRoute/README.md

 MizuRoute is a community river model for simulating streamflow through user-defined, catchment-based vector river network.
 It takes runoff or lateral inflow from from a hydrologic, land surface model, or other data sources and routes water through rivers, lakes, and reservoirs.
 MizuRoute is designed for multiple applications, including stand-alone hydrologic and water-resources studies, regional and continental river-routing experiments, model intercomparison studies, and coupled Earth system modeling.
 MizuRoute supports parallel computing with Passing Interface (MPI), enabling multi-decdal to a century simulations over large and fine scale river networks such as regional, continental or global domains.
-We are also intereseted in expanding modeling capability, for example, tracers, streamtemperature , data assimilations etc. as optional features, in addition to streamflow estimations.
+We are also intereseted in expanding modeling capability, for example, tracers, stream temperature , data assimilations etc., as optional features, in addition to streamflow estimations.

 ## Applications and use cases

-mizuRoute can be used in several ways:
+MizuRoute is used in several ways:

 2. **Hydrologic and water-resources modeling**
-   mizuRoute can be applied to regional or continental river networks for hydrologic studies, practical water-resource planning such as climate-impact assessments, and hydrologic model evaluation via observed streamflow comparison.
+   MizuRoute can be applied to regional or continental river networks for hydrologic studies, practical water-resource planning such as climate-impact assessments, and hydrologic model evaluation via observed streamflow comparison.

-3. **Coupled Earth system modeling**
+3. **Coupled Earth System Modeling**
-   mizuRoute can be used as a river routing component in Earth System Model to study feedbacks from river to terrestial hydrologic system and discharge into oscean.
+   MizuRoute can be used as a river model component in Earth System Model to study feedbacks from river to terrestial hydrologic system and discharge into oscean.

 4. **Method development and community research**
-   mizuRoute is intended to support development and testing of routing methods, lake/reservoir representations, network datasets, coupling strategies, and hydraulic or hydrologic process improvements.
+   MizuRoute is intended to support development and testing of routing methods, lake/reservoir representations, network datasets, coupling strategies, and hydraulic or hydrologic process improvements.

 ## Getting started

 mizuRoute is commonly used in two configurations:

 1. **Stand-alone model**
    Users provide runoff or lateral inflow time series and a river network to simulate streamflow, river storage, lake/reservoir volume, and related routing diagnostics.
 This is how majorty of users use.
    Please refer to [getting started stand-alone mode](docs/starting_stand-alone_mode.md)

 2. **ESM/land model coupled mode**
-   MizuRoute runs as a river model component in Community Earth System Model (CESM).
    Currently, mizuRoute is coupled to Community Terrestrial Systems Model ([CTSM](https://github.com/ESCOMP/CTSM)), the land-model component of Community Earth System Model(CESM).
+For this use, river model forcing is directly from CTSM.
    Please refer to [getting started CTSM coupled mode](docs/starting_ctsm_couple_mode.md)

 Most new users interested in rive routing applications should begin with [getting started stand-alone mode](docs/starting_stand-alone_mode.md) and [mizuRoute documentation](http://mizuRoute.readthedocs.io/)